boxen/boxen-web/README.md

   * `SECONDARY_MESSAGE` to display an optional message on the main page.
   * `USER_ORG` to display an optional stamp with your username or organization.
   * `GITHUB_ENTERPRISE_URL` to use GHE for OAuth and `our-boxen` hosting.
+  * `REF` to fetch a specific reference from REPOSITORY.

 ## Halp!